 Historical Towns and Castles

-Venture beyond Budapest to explore Hungary’s historical towns and castles.
-Eger, known for its Baroque architecture and thermal baths, is home to the iconic Eger Castle.
-Visiting towns like Pécs, with its rich Ottoman heritage, and the medieval town of Szentendre can transport you back in time, providing a deeper understanding of Hungary’s diverse history.
+Beyond Budapest, students can also indulge in the exploration of Hungary’s historical towns and castles.
+Eger, for instance, with its Baroque architecture and thermal baths, is also home to the iconic Eger Castle.
+Moreover, visiting towns like Pécs, with its rich Ottoman heritage, and the medieval town of Szentendre can transport you back in time.
+Those are just examples of ways to get a deeper understanding of Hungary’s diverse history.

 Danube Bend Exploration

-Embark on a scenic journey along the Danube Bend, where the river winds through picturesque landscapes.
-Visit the medieval town of Visegrád, explore the historic Esztergom Basilica, and take in the breathtaking views from the Visegrád Citadel.
+Lastly, you can embark on a scenic journey along the Danube Bend, where the river winds through picturesque landscapes.
+While at it, you can pay a visit to the medieval town of Visegrád, explore the historic Esztergom Basilica, and take in the breathtaking views from the Visegrád Citadel.
 This excursion promises not only natural beauty but also a glimpse into Hungary’s medieval past.

-Creating a bucket list of these must-visit places and experiences ensures that your study journey in Hungary becomes a well-rounded adventure.
-Embrace the diverse facets of Hungarian culture, from its dynamic capital to serene landscapes and historical wonders, making every moment of your international education memorable.
+To sum up, creating a bucket list with these must-visit places and experiences ensures that your journey in Hungary becomes a well-rounded adventure.
+Don’t hesitate to explore these various facets of the Hungarian culture – from its dynamic capital city to the serene landscapes of other cities.
+You’ll find out soon enough how these will make every moment of your education abroad memorable in many ways!

-Your student life journey in Hungary comes with its unique set of challenges that international students must navigate.
+Life in Hungary for a student comes with its unique set of challenges.
+Here are some of the most frequent issues international students must face:

-1. One notable concern is the limited number of universities—only 25—that offer degree courses, with the majority not making it into the top global rankings.
+- The limited number of universities—only 25—that offer degree courses, that have made it into the top global rankings.
 The University of Szeged is the only institution present in the QS Rankings in 2024, ranking between 501 and 550.

-1. Climatic extremities, especially for Eastern foreigners, pose another obstacle.
-Winters can plummet to as low as -10°C (14°F) in remote locations.
-Understanding the weather conditions is therefore crucial for survival and comfort.
+- Climatic extremities, especially for Eastern foreigners, represent another obstacle.
+Winters can therefore plummet to as low as -10°C (14°F) in remote locations.
+So, understanding the weather conditions is crucial for survival and comfort.

-1. The language barrier is a significant challenge, as Hungarian is the official language, and many locals are not proficient in foreign languages.
-While English is the medium of instruction for higher education, limited English proficiency among the population may hinder day-to-day interactions.
-So make sure to take advantage of the Hungarian language courses provided in universities.
-This is also the best way to find part-time student job opportunities in Hungary.
+- The language barrier is another significant challenge.
+Hungarian being the official language in the country, unfortunately, most locals are not proficient in other foreign languages.
+Even though English is the medium of instruction in the main higher education institutions, limited fluency in English among the population may hinder day-to-day interactions.
+The solution is to take advantage of the Hungarian language courses that universities provide.
+This also enhances student’s chances to find part-time jobs in Hungary.

-1. Moreover, the variability in the quality of education across institutions presents a notable challenge.
+- Moreover, the variability in the quality of education across institutions can be challenging.
 There might be cases where some places resemble scams due to outdated knowledge among teachers.